stegua/ot1d/README.md

 * `sorting`: if equal to `True`, the function sorts the support points given in input
 * `threads`: number of threads to use by the parallel sorting algorithm

-The first four parameters can be given in input as python lists or numpy arrays.
+The first four parameters can be given in input as numpy arrays (*preferred*) or python lists.

 In addition, we expose the following in-place parallel sorting function:
 ```python